 5) The Spiritual Layer.
 When stories recur in a church’s life, over decades, with personnel changing but distinct patterns repeating, that may sometimes signal that there is a spiritual layer to the story.
 I feel that we pastors are sometimes embarrassed to name this layer.
 If I say that it is only because I am describing myself.
 We don’t want to be regarded as paranoiacs or fruitcakes.
 But as the Scripture says “Our struggle is not against flesh and blood.”
 There are, according to Jesus, certain things that will only respond to prayer or to prayer and fasting.
 And so engaging the ministry of people with gifts of intercession and spiritual discernment is another important aspect of the process.
 I believe it is a critical first step.

 As I have hinted I.I. is a form of ministry that is growing right across the denominations.
 Whatever the setting it boils down to helping a group of people to breathe, take a pause, do some thinking and turn a corner.
 So when a church puts up its hand and says “We need an I.I. process” I think it’s a wonderful thing.
 A wonderful opportunity for the grace of God.

-Speaking in 2012 about Intentional Interim Ministry at the Anglican Diocese of Canberra and Goulburn one-day clergy conference.
+Intrducing colleagues to the modalities of Intentional Interim Ministry at the launch of the IIM Cohort for the Anglican Diocese of Canberra and Goulburn at a one-day Clergy Conference